jjanvier/tdd.sh/README.md

 tdd todo "oh, something else I think about too"
 ```

-Please note that the purpose of this to-do list is not to store tasks that will take us months to complete.
-It's not an alternative to the useless `// TODO: fix this` that we can find sometimes in our codebase.
-Its goal is to minimize the red/green time: when the tests are failing, our only goal is to make them turn green quickly and easily.
-Anything that is not related to this precise goal should land in this todo list.
-Therefore, it should have a short lifetime; typically, one day maximum.

 When you are ready, which means when your tests are green, you can pick a task from this list:

 ```bash